Levfinkel/Oslo_bikes_analysis/README.md

 - Weather
     - Temperature influences the number of rides much more than precipitation ( R-squared of 0,67 for temperature VS 0,1 for precipitation); Starting from 18.9 °C, the number of rides decreases, presumably due to the heat.
     - The correlation between wind speed and the number of rides is negligible, with an R-squared of only 0,02.

-Hi!
-My name is Lev, and I’m a data analyst with 2.5 years of experience.
-I have been without a job for a while,  and one of the problems that prevented me from landing a job was the lack of recent projects that could demonstrate my skills.
-The Idea was to find a dataset about something I’m interested in, derive some hypotheses from the data using Tableau and SQL, and either confirm or reject them.

 ### Finding and exploring the data